-About "Artists and Their Regions: Flannery O’Connor and the American South"
+About "Artists and Their Regions: Houston Methodist Hospital"

 Artists & Their Regions is the CCW's signature course.
 It features seminar-style class meetings and a week-long artists' retreat that gives students and faculty time to focus on their creative projects.

 The course is offered each spring to upperclassmen dedicated to honing their craft and developing a specific creative project over the semester.
-In the spring of 2013, the class read the work of Flannery O'Connor and traveled to O'Connor's hometown in Milledgeville, Georgia.
+For more information about enrolling in Artists & Their Regions, please see the coursebook.